Baron-von-Riedesel/Jemm/Readme.txt

             an EMS page) while they are running.
  V86EXC0D   makes Jemm route General Protection Faults (GPF) which occur in
             V86-mode to Int 0Dh.
 Without this option they are routed to Int 06h.
-Usually there's no need to set this option.
+This option should only be set if a resident program is to be installed that can handle GPFs in v86-mode.
  VCPI       (re)enables VCPI.
 Option can be set from the command line.
  VERBOSE    talk a bit more during the load process (abbreviation: /V).
  VME/NOVME  options will enable/disable using the V86 Mode Extensions